Duality for commutative group stacks: Dualizability

 where $A$ is an abelian scheme over $S$, and $F$ is built up, by successive extensions, from finite locally free group schemes and constant free group schemes of finite rank, and \item[(ii)] $H^{-1}(G)$ is built up by successive extensions from finite locally free group schemes and split tori. \end{itemize} Then $G$ is dualizable, and $D(G)$ satisfies the same assumptions as $G$.
 More precisely, as soon as~(i) and~(ii) hold for~$G$, then $H^{-1}(D(G))\simeq F^D$, and $H^0(D(G))$ fits in an exact sequence

 \end{thm} \begin{proof} We can assume that~(i) and~(ii) hold.
 By~\ref{les_Cartier_sont_dualisables}, since $H^{-1}(G)$ is Cartier, we know that $E^1(H^{-1}(G)^D)=0$ and that $BH^{-1}(G)$ is dualizable.
-By~\ref{devissage_dualisabilite}, to conclude it suffices to prove that $E^2(H^0(G))=0$ and $H^0(G)$ is dualizable.
+By~\ref{devissage_dualisabilite}, to prove that $G$ is dualizable it suffices to prove that $E^2(H^0(G))=0$ and $H^0(G)$ is dualizable.
 The exact sequence given in~(i) induces a long exact sequence:

 Since the sheaves $A^D$, $E^1(F)$, $E^2(F)$ and $E^2(A)$ all vanish (section~\ref{section_Ext}), we see that $E^2(H^0(G))$ is zero and we get isomorphisms $F^D\simeq H^0(G)^D$ and $E^1(H^0(G))\simeq A^t$.
 Using the description of~$D(H^0(G))$ from~\ref{particular_case_of_a_sheaf} and applying~\ref{exactness_of_the_dual_sequence} twice, we see that the sequence